KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-flatpak/index.md

 You might need to manually install `python3-aiohttp` and `python3-toml` from your distribution to run the script.

 This will make the dependencies available in the flatpak manifest as a separate source.
-We need three sources in total: the cargo dependencies, the actual project in the current directory, and additional shell commands to put the Cargo configuration file in the right place to build inside a flatpak:
+We need three sources for simplemdviewer: the cargo dependencies, the actual project in the current directory, and additional shell commands to put the Cargo configuration file in the right place to build inside a flatpak:

-{{< readfile file="/content/docs/getting-started/rust/rust-app/simplemdviewer_final/org.kde.simplemdviewer.json" highlight="json" start=15 lines=14 >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-app/simplemdviewer_final/org.kde.simplemdviewer.json" highlight="json" start=32 lines=18 emphasize="5 7-8 11-15" >}}

 ### Building and running